wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.3 - 2013/04/15 =
+* Fixed: Updated all Javascript functions so that the plugin is compatible with jQuery Version1.9 and backwards to version 1.6.
+WordPress still uses jQuery version 1.8.3.
+In themes that use Google js Library instead of the WordPress jQuery then there was trouble because Google uses the latest jQuery version 1.9.
+There are a number of functions in jQuery Version 1.9 that have been depreciated and hence this was causing errors with the jQuery function in the plugin.

 = 2.1.2 - 2013/04/12 =
 * Fixed: Link from search box drop down footer to All Results Search pages not working in Internet Explorer 8, 9 and 10.